amrrsn/superferret2017/README.md

 # superferret2017

-Super Ferret is a python game made in July of 2017.
+Super Ferret is a python game made in June of 2017.
 It was my first python project (created with a partner of whom I lost contact).

 This currently functions.